 Hard of hearing groups

 Tours for hard of hearing groups and schools that wish to use their own interpreter can be booked prior to your visit.
 Simply submit an online enquiry form today.

 Wheelchair and buggy access

 We aim to ensure that all wheelchairs and buggies have access to the majority of the ground floor, including toilets and baby changing facilities.
-Access via a lift to the first floor offers access to the temporary exhibition areas, art gallery, Japanese gallery, and Glass Room.
+Access via a lift to the first floor offers access to the temporary exhibition areas, art gallery, Japanese gallery, Archaeology/Anglo-Saxon gallery, the Explorers gallery and the Glass Room.
 Wheelchair and buggy accessible toilets are also available on the upper floor.
 Please download our museum floor plan to help plan your visit.
 Accessible areas include:

 |Ground floor||First floor|